Timo Meier: San Jose Sharks

-Following his rookie season, Meier became a mainstay in the Sharks lineup and played in 81 games of the 2017–18 season.
-Although he finished the season with 36 points, he tallied only three goals in his first 28 games and was a healthy scratch in late October.
+Following his rookie season, Meier became a mainstay in the Sharks' lineup and played in 81 games of the 2017–18 season.
+Although he finished the season with 36 points, he tallied only 3 goals in his first 28 games and was a healthy scratch in late October.
 In November 2017, Meier was fined $2,403.67 for striking Vancouver Canucks defenceman Michael Del Zotto in the face with his stick during San Jose's 5–0 win.
 Meier's offensive abilities sparked in late December as he scored five goals in eight games between 14 December and 2 January.
 He continued to produce in January as he scored three goals in four games later on in the month.
 His scoring prowess helped the Sharks qualify for the 2018 Stanley Cup playoffs, where they met the Anaheim Ducks in the first round.
 In the Sharks' first-round sweep of the Ducks, Meier tallied three points in four games but only managed one goal and an assist in six games against Vegas.
 Once the Sharks were eliminated, Meier joined Switzerland men's national ice hockey team at the 2018 IIHF World Championship.

-After winning a silver medal with Team Switzerland, Meier returned to the Sharks for the 2018–19 season.
-As a result of the acquisition of Erik Karlsson during the offseason, and his impressive play during the 2017–18 season, Meier began the campaign on the Sharks' second line alongside Logan Couture and Tomas Hertl.
+After winning a silver medal with Switzerland, Meier returned to the Sharks for the 2018–19 season.
+As a result of the acquisition of Erik Karlsson during the off-season, and his impressive play during the 2017–18 season, Meier began the campaign on the Sharks' second line alongside Logan Couture and Tomáš Hertl.
 He began the season strong by maintaining a career-high nine-game point streak, which also included a five-game goal-scoring streak from 9 to 30 October.
 Meier subsequently became the second youngest in franchise history to register a point streak of nine games or more.
 His point streak ended in a 4–1 loss to the Columbus Blue Jackets on 1 November 2018.
-By the end of October, Meier led the Sharks in goals, plus/minus, power-play goals, and finished second in points and shots.
+By the end of October, Meier led the Sharks in goals, plus/minus, power-play goals and finished second in points and shots.
 Within the next month, he continued to produce offensively and he continued to lead the team with 18 goals and 14 assists for 32 points.
-Five of those 18 goals came during a four game period after he missed three with an upper-body injury.
+Five of those eighteen goals came during a four-game period after he missed three with an upper-body injury.
 Meier's production helped the Sharks maintain an 18–11–5 record to tie them for second place in the Pacific Division behind the Calgary Flames by mid-December.